 Even if you do want him to switch to a healthier or more nutritious diet, it will need to be done gradually and in consultation with your veterinarian.
 He might already have a gastric upset from the stress of the movement and any change in his diet may worsen it.

-Different shelters have different conditions and timelines around adoption of their animals.
-While some may allow you to take the animal home right away, others might require a waiting period during which the animal is spayed, dewormed and vaccinated.
+Different shelters have different conditions and timelines around the adoption of their animals.
+While some may allow you to take the animal home right away, others might require a waiting period during which the animal is spayed, dewormed, and vaccinated.
 A few others may require a home inspection or a family meet-and- greet session before letting you take the pet home.

 Before you sign the adoption agreement, it may be a good idea to inquire about adoption fees as they vary widely from one shelter to another.
 Puppies and kittens have a higher adoption fee than older animals.
 The fee may also differ depending on the breed of the animal.